How To Be More Productive: 11 Tips You Might Want To Bookmark

 8. Track your time

 Time tracking is one of the most essential and efficient time management techniques.
-Not only it contributes to your productivity habits, but also helps to be honest when it comes to spending (or wasting?) time.
+Not only does it contribute to your productivity habits, but also helps to be honest when it comes to spending (or wasting?) time.

 Another benefit of time tracking is that you can budget the time better.
 If one of your goals is to increase income, this tip is especially important.
 Indeed, time is money.